Update: New DESE Return to School Guidance

-- Students in preschool and Kindergarten who have selected to participate in the hybrid model will be assigned to Cohort C and will attend school four days a week: Monday-Tuesday and Thursday-Friday.
+- Students in preschool and Kindergarten who have selected to participate in the hybrid model have been assigned to Cohort C and attend school four days a week: Monday-Tuesday and Thursday-Friday.

 - Cohort C will continue to include the current structure for student groups who are already attending school in-person four days a week (students at Transitions Academy, Dean Campus and some students who are receiving specialized instructional support).

 - Cohort D is for students who will continue to participate fully in remote learning.

 Deep cleaning will occur in all schools in the district after school hours.
 See the chart below.